• Blog

 According to Spirulina in Human Nutrition and Health, the authors show that Spirulina increases phagocytic activity.
 Remember, as I compared phagocytes with ruthless guards?
 Active ingredients in Spirulina strengthen the immune system and her little soldiers, such as phagocytes.

-Results provided in the book Spirulina in Human Nutrition and Health suggest that whole Spirulina enhances macrophage functions, such as phagocytosis and production of chemokines and cytokines.
+Results provided in the book Spirulina in Human Nutrition and Health suggest that whole Spirulina enhances macrophage functions, such as phagocytosis and the production of chemokines and cytokines.
 This effect may be attributable at least partially to the polysaccharide fraction.

 These features are phagocytosis, the production of cytokines, chemokines, and other inflammatory mediators.